zanskar/MyTourAppAngers/README.md

 ## Description
 This is the fifth project of the second phase of Google Developer Challenge Scholarship - Android Basics - 2017/2018, on order to obtain a nanodegree.
 The subject was to create a Tour Guide app, with multiple screens containing at least 4 lists of relevant attractions for a given city.
 Moving between screens is made by using a ViewPager plus TabLayout (or a Navigation Drawer) combined with Fragments.
 Each list is filled with list items, populated using a custom adapter.
-At least one list contains pictures.

 I chose to make an app about the city of Angers, main city in the region where I live in France.
 TabLayout gives access to monuments, restaurants, sports and parks information.